Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Application

 \section{Application}

-In our application, we consider data on friendship networks from \cite{Pinto2017}.
+Our application considers data on friendship networks from \cite{Pinto2017}.
 The dataset comprises information on 3rd- and 5th-graders from 30 elementary schools in Recife, Brazil.
-Data on students' traits and intraclassroom friendship networks was collected at the beginning (baseline) and at the end (followup) of the 2014 school year.\footnote{More specifically, students could nominate up to 8 classmates in each of the three categories: classmates with whom they would (i) study, (ii) talk, or (iii) play.
+Data on students' traits and intraclassroom friendship networks was collected at the middle (baseline) and end (follow-up) of the 2014 school year.\footnote{Specifically, students could nominate up to 8 classmates in each of the three categories: classmates with whom they would (i) study, (ii) talk, or (iii) play.
 We consider an individual a friend if she appears on at least one of the three lists.
-No student exceeds 8 friends, since in most cases the three criteria coincide.
-In our raw dataset, only 1.01\% of students reported 8 friends at the baseline, and this number falls to 0.3\% at the followup.
-For a complete description of the dataset, see \cite{Pinto2017}.} Once missing observations are removed, our working sample comprises 161 classrooms (networks) totalling 1,589 students.\footnote{ Figure 1 in the supplemental appendix plots one such network.}
+No student exceeds eight friends since, in most cases, the three criteria coincide.
+In our raw dataset, only 1.01\% of students reported eight friends at the baseline, which falls to 0.3\% at the follow-up.
+For a complete dataset description, see \cite{Pinto2017}.} Once missing observations are removed, our working sample comprises 161 classrooms (networks), totaling 1,589 students.\footnote{ Figure \ref{Supplement-fig:network} in Supplemental Appendix \ref{Supplement-application_tables} plots one such network.} The median number of students in each classroom is $10$.

-As a first step in our analysis, we attest that homophily is indeed a salient feature of our data.
+As a first step in our analysis, we attest that homophily is a salient feature of our data.
 For that, we run the following regression model:

 where $g_{ij,c,1}$ equals $1$ if, in classroom $c$, individual $i$ nominates $j$ as a friend \emph{at the followup period}.
-Vector $W_{ij,c,0}$ consists of pairwise distances in gender, age (in years), and measures of cognitive and non-cognitive skills between $i$ and $j$ \emph{at the baseline period}.\footnote{Table 3 in the supplemental appendix presents summary statistics of our dyad-level covariates.} The specification controls for sender ($\alpha_i$) and receiver ($\gamma_j$) fixed effects.
+Vector $W_{ij,c,0}$ consists of pairwise distances in gender, age (in years), and the logarithm of measures of cognitive and non-cognitive skills between $i$ and $j$ \emph{at the baseline period}.\footnote{Table \ref{Supplement-tab_summary_dyad} in Supplemental Appendix \ref{Supplement-application_tables} presents summary statistics of our dyad-level covariates.
+See \cite{Pinto2017} for details on the construction of the measures of cognitive and noncognitive skills.} The specification controls for sender ($\alpha_i$) and receiver ($\gamma_j$) fixed effects.
 We cluster standard errors at the classroom level.

-Column 1 in \Cref{tab_reducedform_all} reports estimates obtained from running the above specification.
-Results indicate that homophily is pervasive, e.g. same-sex classmates are, on average, 19.8 pp more likely to be friends, compared to boy-and-girl pairs.
+Column (1) in \Cref{tab_reducedform_all} reports estimates obtained from running the above specification.
+Results indicate that homophily is pervasive, e.g., same-sex classmates are, on average, 19.8 pp more likely to be friends than boy-and-girl pairs.